 If you are proficient in English, take the IELTS exam.
 You need to obtain the English test with the required level of proficiency.
-Approved French test result is also acceptable.
+The approved French test result is also acceptable.

 Step 2: Score minimum points based on age, education, experience, etc. If applying through the Express entry-FSW category, you need to score a minimum of 67 points out of 100.

-Step 3: Submit your EOI (Expression of Interest) profile based on the requirements of the immigration program you are applying to.
+Step 3: Submit your EOI (Expression of Interest) profile based on the immigration program you are applying.

-Step 5: Once ITA is received, get ready to apply, along with all the required documents, i.e. education and employment-related documents, proof of funds, etc.
+Step 5: Once you get the ITA, be ready to submit application, along with all the required documents, i.e. education and employment-related documents, proof of funds, etc.

 Step 6: Get your medical check-up done, obtain a medical certificate along with the PCC (Police Clearance Certificate), and submit your application.

-Step 7: After the submission of the application, the concerned immigration officer will verify your application and documents.
-You might be asked to provide any additional information or document (only if required).
+Step 7: After applying, the concerned immigration officer will verify your application and documents.
+The officer may also ask you to provide additional information or documents (only if required).

-Step 8: If your application is approved, you will get confirmation of your PR and will get a COPR (Confirmation of Permanent Residence) document.
+Step 8: If IRCC approves your application, you will get confirmation of your PR and get a COPR (Confirmation of Permanent Residence) document.

 In general, the Canada PR application processing time is 6- 8 months.
-However, it also depends on the immigration program you are applying along with some other key factors.
+However, it also depends on the immigration program you are applying along with some other vital factors.

-These factors are the status of your submitted application and documents, time is taken to respond to any query asked by the office, etc.
+These factors are the status of your submitted application and documents, the time elapsed in responding to any query asked by the office, etc.

-There are other charges also involved when you are estimating the total cost of Canada PR, i.e. IELTS/ECA fee, medical and PCC charges, etc.
+There are other charges involved when you estimate the total cost of Canada PR, i.e. IELTS/ECA fee, medical and PCC charges, etc.

 As an applicant of the Canadian permanent residency, you also need to show the settlement funds or proof of funds.

-You need to show this amount to confirm that you are equipped to support the stay of your family members and self until you get your first income.
+You need to show this amount to confirm that you are capable and ready to support the stay of your family members and self until you get your first income.

-To renew your existing PR, make certain that you have stayed in Canada for a minimum of 730 days in the last 5 years.
+To renew your existing PR, make sure that you have stayed in Canada for a minimum of 730 days in the last five years.

 A PR holder can lose PR status in the following cases: